grolig/pv281/slides/10-wasm.md

 <div class=common-note>

-Both versions also implement `emit` method that allows you to call them within the business logic.
+Note: Both versions also implement `emit` method that allows you to call them within the business logic.

 </div>